 DP14593 Robot Imports and Firm-Level Outcomes

-We use French data over the period 1994-2013 to study how imports of industrial robots affect firm-level outcomes.
-Compared to other firms operating in the same 5-digit sector, robot importers are larger, more productive, and employ a higher share of managers and engineers.
-Over time, robot import occurs after periods of expansion in firm size, and is followed by improvements in efficiency and a fall in demand for labor.
-Guided by a simple model, we then develop various empirical strategies to identify the causal effects of robot adoption.
-Our results suggest that, while demand shocks generate a positive correlation between robot imports and employment, exogenous changes in automation lead to job losses.
-We also find that robot imports increase sales per worker and the employment share of high-skill professions, but have a weak effect on total sales.
-The latter result suggests that productivity gains from automation may not be entirely passed on to consumers in the form of lower prices.
+We use French data over the 1994-2013 period to study how imports of industrial robots affect firm-level outcomes.
+Guided by a simple model, we develop various empirical strategies to identify the causal effects of robot adoption.
+Our results suggest that, while demand shocks generate a positive correlation between robot imports and employment at the firm level, exogenous exposure to automation leads to job losses.
+We also find that robot exposure increases productivity and some evidence that it may raise the relative demand for high-skill professions.